The Unpublished Picturebook Showcase

 The selection process

 A large jury of international picturebook publishers will look through the submitted projects and independently vote for their favourites.
 The projects which receive the most votes will go into the final showcase.
-The successful and unsuccessful applicants will be notified by email in December 2024.
+The successful and unsuccessful applicants will be notified by email in December 2025.

 The showcase

-The selected projects will be showcased at the Bologna Children’s Book Fair 2025 and on the dPICTUS online platform.
+The selected projects will be showcased at the Bologna Children’s Book Fair 2026 and on the dPICTUS online platform.

 Hundreds of international picturebook publishers and agents come together on the dPICTUS platform, to promote their titles, secure rights deals, discover new talent, and make new publishing connections around the world.
-There’s a strong and active community of publishers from over 50 countries, including many of the world’s most creative and innovative children’s book publishers, and winners of prestigious awards.
-All through the year, the selected unpublished projects will be showcased in full to world-class publishers searching for talent, and to renowned specialists in picturebooks and illustration.
+There’s a strong and active community of publishers from over 60 countries, including many of the world’s most creative and innovative children’s book publishers, and winners of prestigious awards.
+All through the year, the selected unpublished projects will be showcased in full to publishers and agents searching for talent, and to renowned specialists in picturebooks and illustration.

 Learn more about the dPICTUS platform